DANNYDEE93/Deployment4/README.md

 ______________________________________________________________________________________

-### Step 5: Install Jenkins 2.4.01 along with "Pipeline Keep Running Step" 	plugin,
+### Step 5: Install Jenkins 2.4.01

-	*Important to know: Jenkins comes out with weekly releases of its installation code so previous methods for installing may not work after some time.
+* Important to know: Jenkins comes out with weekly releases of its installation code so previous methods for installing may not work after some time.
 You can visit the Jenkins User Handbook here to [learn more]!(https://www.jenkins.io/doc/book/installing/linux/#debianubuntu)

-<ins> Run commands in EC2 terminal to download newest versions and packages for Python 3.10:</ins>
+<ins> Run commands in EC2 terminal to download newest versions and packages for Jenkins 2.4.01 :</ins>

 **sudo apt update**